usharesoft/hammr/README.md

 Upgrading
 =========
-If you have already installed hammr, and you with to upgrade to the latest version, use:
+If you have already installed hammr, and you want to upgrade to the latest version, use:
 ```
 $ sudo pip install --upgrade hammr
 ```